julio-chaves/julio-chaves/README.md

 ###

-<p align="left">I'm from Brazil, and i'm a currently studying at EEEP José Ivanilton Nocrato<br><br>- 🔭 I’m currently working on a project for my internship<br>- 📚 I'm currently learning PHP and focusing on the Backend Web Development</p>
+<p align="left">I'm from Brazil, and i'm a currently studying at EEEP José Ivanilton Nocrato<br>

 ###